sugityan/weather_forecast/README.md

 # weather_forecast
 Using Open Weather API, its app show weather forecast.

+To show this UI, you have to add your appId into

-If you want to know how to get API payload, go to
+If you want to know how to get API payload, go to weather_forecast_app/lib/network/network.dart file.
+In there, you can see how to get API